VIC.GOV.AU | Policy and Advisory Library

 • election by all network members

-• election by specific network members for a particular category (for example, just primary school members for the election of a primary school member)
+• election by specific school network members for a particular category (for example, just primary school members for the election of a primary school member)

 Applications

-The key selection criteria for members of the network executive should reflect skills and attributes that align with the professional practice lens of the Australian Professional Standard for Principals (PDF)External Link .
+The key selection criteria for members of the school network executive should reflect skills and attributes that align with the professional practice lens of the Australian Professional Standard for Principals (PDF)External Link .

 • a current curriculum vitae

-• a cover letter outlining the skills and attributes that would assist them in the position together with an explanation of why they would be a suitable executive member for the network.
+• a cover letter outlining the skills and attributes that would assist them in the position together with an explanation of why they would be a suitable school executive member for the school network.
 Ideally this would include:

 • demonstrated experience in participating in working parties or reference groups